se-edu/learningresources/contents/testing/integration-testing.md

 }
 ```

-The system test is used to ensure that your entire application has the necessary working functionalities such as ordering, paying and generate reports.
-It usually involve different scenarios of using the entire system like this:
+The system test is used to ensure that the entire application has all the necessary working functionalities such as ordering, paying and generating reports in different scenarios such as this:

 - A customer ordered 3 items, made payment using his E-Wallet and generated a report to save the order record.